Kibo007/appify.js/README.md

 Additional explanation
 ======================

-Appify will take all links inside html tag on which you bind him and take look if link have attribute target="_blank".
-If target is _blank it will open your link in safari, but if link don't have attribute target _blank, it will preserve your surfing in full screen mode.
+Appify will take all links inside html tag on which you bind him and take look if link have attribute <code>target="_blank"</code>.
+If target is <code>_blank</code> it will open your link in safari, but if link don't have attribute target <code>_blank</code>, it will preserve your surfing in full screen mode.

 In that way you can control what you want to open in safari, what you want to keep in full screen mode.

-e.g. if you have some PDF and you want to give possibility to users to open it in iBooks or some other app they use, you just put attribute target="_blank" and that's it.
+e.g. if you have some PDF and you want to give possibility to users to open it in iBooks or some other app they use, you just put attribute <code>target="_blank"</code> and that's it.

 If you find any bug, or you have any advice, don't hesitate to open an issue.